hellohaptik/docs_haptik/docs/bot-builder/basic/bot-qa-tool.md

 For triggering these APIs, you need the following values -

 1. Mock conversation on the bot with all testing scenarios.
-This should be done in a single conversation.
 You can read more about conversations [**here**](https://docs.haptik.ai/bot-analytics/overview#conversations).

 2. Collection ID - You can get the Collection ID from the chat link as shown in the image below.
 Chat links are available on Intelligent Analytics's Message Analysis page.